First Line Friday: 3/27

 BOOK DESCRIPTION:

-As always, thank you so much to everyone for reading.
-I hope you all have an excellent day/night!
+As always, thank you for reading, and I hope you have an awesome day/night!

 See ya ~Mar